-The College's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed audit plan and report their findings to management and the Audit Committee.
+The Committee considers and reviews internal control, risk management controls and governance processes and approves an annual audit plan for the internal auditors.
+Once completed, the internal auditor reports the findings to management and the Audit Committee.

 Management is responsible for the implementation of agreed recommendations and internal audit undertake periodic follow up reviews to ensure such recommendations have been implemented.